basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 * **LMESimulation_01_CreateBinDescriptorFile.m**: Creates a .txt file listing the event markers that belong to each ERP ‘bin’.
   * In this simulation, each simulated subject saw 100 trials (2 emotion conditions and 5 different ‘actors’ with 10 presentations each).
 As a result, there are 100 trial-specific bins.
 * **LMESimulation_02_SimulateERPData.m**: Simulates trial-level ERP data using three helper functions (simulateAllSamples, simulateOneSample, and simulateOneSubject).
   * This script specifies the number of simulated samples, subjects per sample, and random seed.
-See section below for more information about replicating the results presented in Heise et al. (submitted).
+See section below for more information about replicating the results presented in Heise et al. (2022).
 * **simulateAllSamples.m**: Specifies a neural source and generates data for each sample using the simulateOneSample function.
   * This function specifies the lead field, channel montage, channels of interest, and dipole location and orientation used for all simulated samples.
 * **simulateOneSample.m**: Generates data for each subject of a simulated sample using the simulateOneSubject function.